sheamunion/snitching-on-sinatra/part1.md

 Domain-Specific language (or DSL; a "language" that is used for a specific purpose) for creating web applications quickly.

+## Emoji Key
+A quick note about emoji use in this part of the tutorial.
+To keep noise to a minimum, I'll only use a couple emoji:

+* :mag: to indicate something you should read/notice.
+I'll use this one when you should notice something in your terminal.
+* :flashlight: to say "hey, this is an insight you may have missed!"

+### Code snippets
+Since this is a code-along tutorial, individual text you'll need to enter in the terminal or in a file isn't demarcated with anything other than `code block text`.
+Text included in a code block as an example to *read* (not for you to type in) is indicated with the aforementioned :mag:.

+**In a nutshell, code blocks indicate something to consciously type unless otherwise indicated.**

 # The Beginning
 If you haven't already, install the sinatra gem: